Alaska 5 Day Eviction Notice to Quit

 Termination (Month-to-Month Lease): 30 days.
 AS 34.03.290

-Eviction Lawsuit: Forcible Entry and Detainer.
+Eviction Lawsuit: Forcible Entry and Detainer actions may be filed in court.
 Chapter 45 (Actions Relating to Real Property)

-Please read our Terms of Use.
-AmericanLandlord.com is not a substitute for consulting with a legal professional specializing in landlord-tenant law.
+Please review our Terms of Use.
+AmericanLandlord.com provides general educational information and is not a substitute for consulting with a qualified attorney or legal professional experienced in Alaska landlord-tenant law.